Nik-Reyes/Dune-Quiz/README.md

-To run the program, all files and images in the .zip need to be downloaded
+To run the program, all files and images need to be downloaded

 Load all files into VScode